Harris Centre Northern Peninsula Regional Workshop

-Are you living in the Placentia Area, Cape Shore or St. Mary's Bay North and interested in your region's development?
+Are you living on the Northern Peninsula and interested in your region's development?

-Or, are you faculty, staff or a student at Memorial University who would like to strengthen Memorial's presence and make a difference in the lives of people in the Southwest Avalon region?
+Or, are you faculty, staff or a student at Memorial University who would like to strengthen Memorial's presence and make a difference in the lives of people on the Northern Peninsula?

 Please pass this on to anyone else who may be interested!